Samir4569/Telegram-Bot/README.md

 - 📊 **Data Processing**: Filters out duplicates and missing values using **Pandas**.
 - 📩 **Telegram Integration**: Sends the scraped news to a Telegram chat using the **Telegram Bot API**.

-### Requirements
+### Tools
+- Selenium
+- BeautifulSoup
+- Time
-- Python 3.x
+- Requests
-- ChromeDriver (matching Chrome version)
-- Required Python libraries:
+- Pandas